 15

-Cherry Hill Cherry Hill Fountain is the most historical fountain in New York City's Central Park.
+Cherry Hill Fountain is the most historical fountain in New York City's Central Park.
 It is located just to the west of Bethesda Fountain, enclosed in a circular plaza in Cherry Hill.
 Designed by Jacob Wrey Mould and dedicated in the 1860s, the ornamental structure was originally designed as a watering trough for horses during the 19th century.
 The fountain consists of a granite dome and sculpted bluestone basin inset with Minton tiles.
 Crowning this 14 foot high tower are eight frosted round glass lamps.

 Duration: 5 minutes